Research

 Social media influencers

 Social media influencers have a huge impact on the attitudes and behaviors of their followers.
-In our research, we try to investigate the underlying processes that explain how influencers affects their followers’ attitudes and behavior, such as their popularity, and similarity to and identification with the influencers.
-We also investigate the effects influencers may have on their followers’ self-esteem, healthy behavior, and well-being.
-Does being confronted with picture-perfect and successful influencers affect people’s self-esteem?
-And can we put influencers to good use and use their influence to stimulate healthy behavior?
+In our research, we try to investigate the underlying processes that explain how influencers affect their followers’ attitudes and behavior, such as their similarity to and identification with the influencers.
+We investigate the effects influencers may have on their followers’ self-esteem, healthy behavior, and well-being.
+Finally, we try to uncover what makes people susceptible to misinformation by influencers, and how people can resist misinformation.

 Online dating

 Online dating is extremely popular.
 At least 60% of singles have tried or are currently online dating, and estimates are that 20% of current couples have met online.
 In this project, we study how people form impressions of each other’s attractiveness on online dating sites.
-Amongst others, we study Tinder profiles and what makes people decide to swipe left or right, how people determine if they find someone attractive based on the information available on an online dating profile, and the best way to start a conversation once a match is established.
-In a recent project, we focus on the textual elements of dating sites, and see how language use affects people’s perception of others.
+We investigate the different visual and textual cues that affect impression formation, what makes a dating profile original, and how conversations develop once matches are established.

 Online social development